Windows, doors and skylights – ENERGY STAR Canada technical specification

-Version 5.0 – January 1, 2020 final
+Version 5.0 – January 1, 2020 FINAL

 This technical specification determines how residential windows, doors, and skylights sold in Canada are certified for the ENERGY STAR® program.
 This specification is issued by Natural Resources Canada (NRCan).
 NRCan has been authorized by the U.S. Environmental Protection Agency (EPA) to promote and administer the ENERGY STAR name and symbol in Canada.
 A product must meet this specification in order to be promoted as ENERGY STAR certified in Canada by its manufacturer or authorized agent.
-Manufacturers must also sign a Fenestration Administrative Arrangement with NRCan.
+Manufacturers must also sign a Participant Administrative Arrangement with NRCan.

 - Window: An assembled unit consisting of a frame/sash component holding one or more pieces of glazing functioning to admit light and/or air into an enclosure and designed for a vertical installation in an external wall of a residential building.

 - Door: An assembled unit consisting of a frame and one or more moving leafs or panels whose primary purpose is to allow ingress/egress and designed for and installed in a vertical wall separating conditioned and unconditioned space in a residential building.
+Includes sidelites.

 - Skylight: A window designed for sloped or horizontal application in the roof of a residential building, the primary purpose of which is to provide daylighting and/or ventilation.
 Tubular Daylighting Devices (TDDs) are considered skylights.